JGCRI/pygcam/pygcam/docs/source/config.rst

   .. code-block:: cfg

-      [GCAM]
+        [DEFAULT]
+        # This project is used if '-s' flag not given to gcamtool
+        GCAM.DefaultProject =

+        # Where to find plug-ins.
+Internal plugin directory is added
+        # automatically.
+Use this to add custom plug-ins outside the pygcam
+        # source tree.
+The value is a semicolon-delimited (on Windows) or
+        # colon-delimited (on Unix) string of directories to search for files
+        # matching the pattern '*_plugin.py' NOTE: This must be set in the
+        # DEFAULT section.
+        GCAM.PluginPath =

         # Sets the folder holding the symlink "current" which refers
         # to a folder holding Main_User_Workspace and ModelInterface.
         # (This is one way of setting up the code, but not required.)
         GCAM.Root = %(Home)s/GCAM

         # Refers to the GCAM folder holding the version of the model
         # you want to use.
 It is convenient to make this a symbolic link.
         GCAM.Current = %(GCAM.Root)s/current

+        # The default location in which to find or create GCAM workspaces
+        GCAM.RunWorkspaceRoot = %(GCAM.Root)s/ws

         # The location of the Main_User_Workspace to use.
 This can refer
         # to any folder; GCAM.Current is just an optional convention.
-      GCAM.Workspace = %(GCAM.Current)s/Main_User_Workspace
+        GCAM.RefWorkspace = %(GCAM.Current)s/Main_User_Workspace

+        GCAM.RefQueryDir = %(GCAM.RefWorkspace)s/output/queries

+        # The location of the ModelInterface to use.
+        GCAM.ModelInterface = %(GCAM.Current)s/ModelInterface

+        GCAM.ModelInterfaceLogFile = %(GCAM.TempDir)s/mi.log

+        # QueryPath is string with one or more colon-delimited elements that
+        # identify directories or XML files in which to find batch query
+        # definitions.
+        GCAM.QueryDir    = %(GCAM.RefQueryDir)s
+        GCAM.QueryPath   = %(GCAM.QueryDir)s/Main_Queries.xml

         # The location of GCAM source code (for the purpose of reading
         # the .csv file that defines the current regional aggregation.
         GCAM.SourceWorkspace =

-      # The location of the ModelInterface to use.
+        # Root directory for where the user keeps project folders
-      GCAM.ModelInterface = %(GCAM.Current)s/ModelInterface
+        GCAM.ProjectRoot    = %(Home)s/projects

+        # If using the XML "setup" system, this is the root folder for
-      # Location of folders used by setup scripts
+        # setup source files
+        GCAM.XmlSrc         = %(GCAM.ProjectRoot)s/xmlsrc

+        # The folders for setup-generated XML files.
-      GCAM.LocalXml = %(GCAM.Workspace)s/local-xml
+        GCAM.LocalXml       = %(GCAM.ProjectRoot)s/local-xml
-      GCAM.DynXml   = %(GCAM.Workspace)s/dyn-xml
+        GCAM.DynXml         = %(GCAM.ProjectRoot)s/dyn-xml

-      # The location of the default input file for runProject.py
+        # The default input file for the runProj sub-command
-      GCAM.ProjectXmlFile = %(Home)/gcam_project.xml
+        GCAM.ProjectXmlFile = %(GCAM.ProjectRoot)s/etc/project.xml

+        # Default location in which to look for scenario directories
+        GCAM.ScenariosDir =

-      # The location of the libraries needed by ModelInterface.
+        # The location of the libraries needed by ModelInterface
-      # (Not needed if using GCAM with BaseX rather than dbxml.)
-      GCAM.JavaLibPath = %(GCAM.Workspace)s/libs/dbxml/lib
+        GCAM.JavaLibPath = %(GCAM.RefWorkspace)s/libs/basex

         # Arguments to java to ensure that ModelInterface has enough
         # heap space.
         GCAM.JavaArgs = -Xms512m -Xmx2g

         # The name of the database file (or directory, for BaseX)
         GCAM.DbFile	  = database_basexdb

-      # A string with one or more colon-delimited elements that identify
-      # directories or XML files in which to find batch query definitions.
-      GCAM.QueryPath = .

-      # Where to find plug-ins.
-Internal plugin directory is added automatically.
-      # Use this to add custom plug-ins outside the pygcam source tree.
-      GCAM.PluginPath =

         # Columns to drop when processing results of XML batch queries
         GCAM.ColumnsToDrop = scenario,Notes,Date

-      # Control of logging facilities.
-Level must be one of
+        # Change this if desired to increase or decrease diagnostic messages.
+        # A default value can be set here, and a project-specific value can
+        # be set in the project's config file section.
+Possible values (from most
-      # {DEBUG, INFO, WARNING, ERROR, FATAL}
+        # to least verbose) are: DEBUG, INFO, WARNING, ERROR, CRITICAL
         GCAM.LogLevel   = WARNING

+        # Save log messages in the indicated file
         GCAM.LogFile    =

+        # Show log messages on the console (terminal)
         GCAM.LogConsole = True

         # The name of the queue used for submitting batch jobs on a cluster.
         GCAM.DefaultQueue = standard

         GCAM.QsubCommand = qsub -q {queueName} -N {jobName} -l walltime={walltime} \
-         -d {exeDir} -e {logFile} -m n -j oe -l pvmem=6GB \
+          -d {exeDir} -e {logFile} -m n -j oe -l pvmem=6GB -v %(GCAM.OtherBatchArgs)s \
-         -v QUEUE_GCAM_CONFIG_FILE='{configs}',QUEUE_GCAM_WORKSPACE='{workspace}',QUEUE_GCAM_NO_RUN_GCAM={noRunGCAM}
+          QUEUE_GCAM_CONFIG_FILE='{configs}',QUEUE_GCAM_WORKSPACE='{workspace}',QUEUE_GCAM_NO_RUN_GCAM={noRunGCAM}

-      # Note: --signal=USR1@15 => send SIGUSR1 15s before walltime expires
+        # --signal=USR1@15 => send SIGUSR1 15s before walltime expires
         GCAM.SlurmCommand = sbatch -p {queueName} --nodes=1 -J {jobName} -t {walltime} \
-         -D {exeDir} --get-user-env=L -s --mem=6000 --tmp=6000 \
+          -D {exeDir} --get-user-env=L -s --mem=6000 --tmp=6000 %(GCAM.OtherBatchArgs)s \
           --export=QUEUE_GCAM_CONFIG_FILE='{configs}',QUEUE_GCAM_WORKSPACE='{workspace}',QUEUE_GCAM_NO_RUN_GCAM={noRunGCAM}

+        # Arbitrary arguments to add to the selected batch command
+        GCAM.OtherBatchArgs =

-      GCAM.BatchCommand = %(GCAM.QsubCommand)s
+        GCAM.BatchCommand = %(GCAM.SlurmCommand)s

+        # Set this to a command to run when the -l flag is passed to gcamtool's
+        # "run" sub-command.
+The same options are available for substitution as
+        # for the GCAM.BatchCommand.
+        GCAM.LocalCommand =

         # Arguments to qsub's "-l" flag that define required resources
         GCAM.QsubResources = pvmem=6GB

         # Environment variables to pass to qsub.
 (Not needed by most users.)
         GCAM.QsubEnviroVars =

-      # Default location in which to look for scenario directories
-      GCAM.ScenariosDir = %(GCAM.Root)s/scenarios

         # For qsub, the default number of minutes to allocate per task.
         GCAM.Minutes = 20

         # Whether to use the "virtual buffer", allowing ModelInterface to
         # run without generating pop-up windows on Linux.
         GCAM.UseVirtualBuffer = yes

         # A script to run by queueGCAM after GCAM completes.
 The script is
         # called with 3 arguments: workspace directory, XML configuration
         # file, and scenario name.
         GCAM.PostProcessor =

         # A file that maps GCAM regions to rename them or to aggregate
         # them.
 Each line consists of a GCAM region name, some number of
         # tabs, and the name to map the region to.
         GCAM.RegionMapFile =

         # Where to create temporary files
         GCAM.TempDir = /tmp

+        # For Windows users without permission to create symlinks
+        GCAM.CopyAllFiles = False